 Before removing your tooth, our dentist will numb the area to lessen any discomfort during the procedure.
 He may also prescribe an antibiotic medication to prevent infection and tissue inflammation following the procedure.
 The antibiotic will also help with any swelling and pain you may be feeling after the extraction.

-To learn more about the emergency dental procedures offered by Osuna Dental Care, call us at (505) 884-1989 or visit our dental office located at 8400 Osuna Rd NE #5A, Albuquerque, NM 87111.
+To learn more about the emergency dental procedures offered by Osuna Dental Care, call us at (505) 884-1989 or visit our dental office located at 5900 Cubero Dr NE suite B, Albuquerque, NM 87109.

 MONClosed